-The labeling of a food additive, which is not sold directly to consumers, vendors for cooking and sale, food additive distributors, or packers for repack and sale, can be displayed in Thai or English.
-The information under 10(1), (2), (3), (4), (5), and (6) are required together with "Only used as raw material for food processing"; or other information that carries the same meaning; or a display of the quantity of food additives by percentage.
-However, prominent, and readable information in Thai relating to (1)-(10) shall be provided in the manual or sales documents.
+The labeling of a food additives that are not sold directly to consumers, vendors for cooking and sale, food additive distributors, or packers for repack and sale can be displayed in Thai or English.
+The information under clause 10(1), (2), (3), (4), (5), and (6) as prescribed in the Ministerial Notification No.372 B.E.
+2558 Re: Food Additive (No.3) are required together with "Only used as raw material for food processing;" or other information that carries the same meaning; or a display of the quantity of food additives by percentage.
+However, prominent, and readable information in Thai relating to (1)-(10) listed above shall be provided in the manual or sales documents.

-The following two cases may not require a declaration of the percentage of food additives as per 10 (7.1) on the label, manual, or sales documents for combined food additives that consist of more than one food additive that is not sold directly to consumers, vendors for cooking and sale, food additive distributors, or packers for repack and sale:
+The following two cases may not require a declaration of the percentage of food additives as prescribed in clause 10 (7.1) of Ministerial Notification No.372 B.E.
+2558 Re: Food Additive (No.3) on the label, manual, or sales documents for combined food additives that consist of more than one food additive that is not sold directly to consumers, vendors for cooking and sale, food additive distributors, or packers for repack and sale:

-- (1) The manufacture or import of the food additives are for use in their own food product (or the same trademark of such a manufacture or import); or - (2) The manufacture or imports of the food additives are for sale to a food manufacturer with an agreement to provide the information regarding the percentage of the food additives as per 10 (7.1).
+(1) The manufacture or import of the food additives are for use in their own food product (or the same trademark of such a manufacture or import); or

+(2) The manufacture or imports of the food additives are for sale to a food manufacturer with an agreement to provide the information regarding the percentage of the food additives as per clause 10 (7.1).